-Our gracious Lord gives us in his blessed Sacrament not symbols or shadows of things to come but His very Body and Blood for faith and the remission of our sins.
-In the Holy Supper we actually receive the medicine of immortality because in it Christ’s bride, the Church, receives the very Body and Blood of Her Lord shed for her sins.
+Our Lord gives us in His blessed Sacrament not mere symbols but His very Body and Blood for faith and the remission of our sins.
+In the Eucharist we actually receive the medicine of immortality because in it Christ’s bride, the Church, receives the very Body and Blood of Her Lord shed for her sins.
 Thanks be to God!

-I can think of no more beautiful reflection on the wonderful gift of the Lord's Supper than one of my favorite communion hymns by none other than Martin Luther himself; O Lord We Praise Thee:
+I can think of no more beautiful reflection on the wonderful gift of the Lord's Supper than one of my favorite communion hymns by Dr. Luther: O Lord We Praise Thee:

 O Lord, we praise you bless Thee, and adore Thee, in thanksgiving bow before Thee.
 Thou with Thy body and Thy blood didst nourish our weak souls that they may flourish.O Lord, have mercy!